GeoPython-UPD/site/source/index.rst

 .. admonition:: To anyone accessing this course

-    This is the first time we are offering this specific course with content slightly tailored and localized towards the average senior-standing University fo the Philippines geology student.
-The course is a work in progress, and we are adapting this course in the middle of a pandemic, so please forgive any inconsistencies or mistakes.
+    This is the second time we are offering this specific course with content slightly tailored and localized towards the average senior-standing University fo the Philippines geology student.
+The course is a work in progress, and we continue to improve the materials, so please forgive any inconsistencies or mistakes.
 Contact us if you notice anything!

 Course format
 -------------